Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/Instructions.md

-- report progress every hours
+- Report progress every hours
-- code commits on regular basis
+- Code commits on regular basis
 - Running of code committed above on gne?.gndec.ac.in server
 - After about 18, hours, our team should give some task on the basis of their  progress / performance, which they need to finish.
 - This task may carry more weightage than mile stones decided by them.